mahirrudin/docker-gitlab/README.md

 # For Linux/Mac -> /etc/hosts
 127.0.0.10	gitlab.devsecops.lab
 ```
 Access via browser http://gitlab.devsecops.lab, login with `root` and set for the password.
-Then copy runner token.
+For easy development process, there was hardcoded login and token registration secret in `docker-compose.yml`.
+The secret is `notforproduction`, and yes you should not use the same configuration on production.

 ![](runner-token.png)